How to Prepare for Board Exams?

-In my previous post of this series, we discussed the advantages of CBSE board exams.
+In my previous post of this series, Our IB Tutors discussed the advantages of CBSE board exams.
 Now I am suggesting a few tricks about How to Prepare for board exams.

 Books You Need to Learn-

-(ii) Guidelines for Mathematics/Science Laboratory in Schools- This book is designed to help you in your practical exams. this will help you to improve the grade in your internal exams which have 20 marks weight
+(ii) Guidelines for Mathematics/Science Laboratory in Schools- This book is designed to help you with your practice exams. this will help you to improve the grade in your internal exams which have 20 marks weight

-(iii) NCERT EXEMPLAR- Every student must complete NCERT EXAMPLAR book questions.
+(iii) NCERT EXEMPLAR- Every student must complete NCERT EXEMPLARY book questions.
 This will take your preparation to the next level.
 Questions given in this book are usually more difficult than NCERT questions.
 This process helps students in solving application based problems and HOTS.
-Some students first completely solve NCERT then they start EXAMPLAR but I suggest that should complete a chapter from NCERT and do the same chapter from EXAMPLAR.
+Some students first completely solve NCERT then they start EXEMPLARY but I suggest that should complete a chapter from NCERT and do the same chapter from EXEMPLARY.
 You should do the same for all the chapters

 Strong Conceptual knowledge- Students must solve MCQ questions.
 This will work as a tonic to make their concepts strong.
 You will be able to understand the question in less time.

 You should make your time management strategy before entering the examination hall and follow it strictly during exams.
 Every section should be given time according to its marks weight.
 If you give extra time to one section, this will cost you with less time for other sections resulting in silly mistakes.
 To make your time management strong, you should solve 4-5 mock tests in 3 hours fix time

 Order Of Question Paper- Students are very much confused if they should start their paper with 1 mark or 4 mark questions.
 This strategy differs from student to student.
 So there is no standard answer to this question.
 You can adopt an order of your comfort but you should remember one thing that you will never change your strategy during exams.
 If you have practiced solving one mark questions first, do the same in exams.